 My friend lost everything he had, in an instant – like Job, in the Old Testament.
-Nefarious maneuvers by investors stole his “Intellectual Property”, which bankrupted his business.
-In one day, my friend lost all of his income, money, and assets.
+Nefarious maneuvers by greedy investors stole his “Intellectual Property” – Worth Millions of Dollars – which closed his business.
+In one day (after the Sheriff served him with a “Cease & Desist” Court Order, because the Master Distributor’s Bankruptcy voided my friend’s 6-Stae Distributorship) my friend lost all of his income, money, and assets.
 He was broke.

 A week before Christmas, during the painful, personal, financial adjustment period, he was in Mac Donald’s about to order a breakfast value meal.
 The $5 in his pocket was all he had for the day.